-The expanding requirement on employers to automatically enroll employees into a pension scheme, and the introduction of defined contribution (DC) pension flexibility from April 2015, are important factors that are changing the future shape of pension provision.
-Other factors include the further reduction in the Lifetime Allowance and the introduction of a tapered Annual Allowance for higher earners from April 2016, as well as the introduction of the Lifetime Individual Savings Account (LISA) from April 2017.
+The expanding requirement on employers to automatically enrol employees into a pension scheme, and the introduction of defined contribution (DC) pension flexibility from April 2015, are important factors that are changing the future shape of pension provision.
+Other factors include the further reduction in the Lifetime Allowance and now its subsequent removal from 6/04/2024, prior to that the LTA charge was removed from 6 April 2023 and the introduction of a tapered Annual Allowance for higher earners from April 2016, as well as the introduction of the Lifetime Individual Savings Account (LISA) from April 2017

 The Government also reformed the structure of the State pension scheme into the new State pension from April 2016, which included the abolition of contracting out.
 Further changes are already being considered: for example, the Government has already consulted on a green paper on the security and sustainability of DB pension schemes as well as the equalisation of Guaranteed Minimum Pensions (see Part 2, Chapter 2.5).
 In addition, the consequences of the 2019 general election, as well as the United Kingdom's withdrawal from the European Union, are also likely to have an (as yet unknown) impact on DB schemes.
 This illustrates the continuing need for DB schemes to respond to changes in the legislative requirements and other developments.

 This Part of this study manual, which consists of just one chapter, looks at the nature of DB schemes and the various factors that currently influence the design of a scheme in terms of the benefits it provides.
 After studying this Part, you should appreciate the need to control the overall cost of a DB scheme, the need to comply with relevant legislation and how important it is for a scheme to support the employer's business objectives as well as the members' needs.